HuzaifaSubhani/HuzaifaSubhani/README.md

 - 👨‍💻 All of my projects are available at [https://huzaifasubhani.vercel.app/](https://huzaifasubhani.vercel.app/)

-- 💬 Ask me about **Django, Backend Development, Pandas, Numpy, Matplotlib**
+- 💬 Ask me about **Django, Backend Development, Web development, Datascience, Pandas, Numpy, Matplotlib**

 - 📫 How to reach me **huzaifasubhani.hs@gmail.com**